-The evaluation has started on 2016-10 and concluded upon completion of the Evaluation Technical Report dated 2017-06.
+The evaluation started in 2020-01 and concluded upon completion of the Evaluation Technical Report dated 2020-09.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-Additionally, the evaluators directly visited the development and manufacturing sites on 2017-01, and examined procedural status conducted in relation to each work unit for configuration management and delivery, by investigating records and interviewing staff.
+Additionally, the evaluator directly visited the development and manufacturing sites in 2020-07 and examined procedural status conducted in relation to each work unit for configuration management and delivery by investigating records and interviewing staff.
 For a part of process, site visits have been omitted, and the Evaluation Facility determined with its responsibility that the examination details on those of the past CC-certified products could be reused.
-Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2016-12.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2020-07.